Vaughn A. Booker

 Vaughn is a historian of religion whose scholarship focuses on twentieth-century African American religions.
 In American religious history and African American studies, his teaching and research include studies of religion and gender, leadership, conversion, popular music, humor, "race histories," memoir, visual/material culture, metaphysics/spirituality, memorialization/mourning, activism, and internationalism.
 His first book project, Lift Every Voice and Swing (NYU Press, 2020), explores the role of jazz celebrities like Ella Fitzgerald, Cab Calloway, Duke Ellington, and Mary Lou Williams as representatives of African American religion in the twentieth century.
+This book won the 2022 Gustave O. Arlt Award in the Humanities from the Council of Graduate Schools.
 His second book project is a history of irreverent religion in African American life.
 To support this research, in 2022, he was awarded a Distinguished Junior External Faculty Fellowship with the Stanford University Humanities Center for the 2022-2023 academic year.
 In 2021, he was also awarded a National Endowment for the Humanities fellowship.

 African and African American Studies

 Lift Every Voice and Swing: Black Musicians and Religious Culture in the Jazz Century (New York: New York University Press, July 2020) (also on Amazon)